VIDA-NYU/domain_discovery_tool/README.md

 Building and deploying the Domain Discovery Tool can be done using its Makefile to create a local development environment.
 The conda build environment is currently only supported on 64-bit OS X and Linux.

 First install conda (ADD link to conda install), either through the Anaconda or miniconda installers provided by Continuum.
-You will also need Git and a Java Development Kit (>=1.8) which are not provided by conda.
+You will also need Git (ADD link) and a Java Development Kit (>=1.8) (ADD link) which are not provided by conda.

 Set up Domain Discovery API